 “It’s reading DNA when you don’t have any DNA to read,” Glendon Parker, a forensic scientist at the University of California, Davis, says in a press release.
 He and colleagues are developing proteomics techniques that can be used in criminology, evolutionary biology and anthropology.
 “Protein is much more stable than DNA, and protein detection technology is much better now.”

-The most stable protein that we know of is tooth enamel, which can remain intact in fossils for millions of years.
+The most stable protein that scientists know of is tooth enamel, which can remain intact in fossils for millions of years.
 Enrico Cappellini of the University of Copenhagen and colleagues focused on this protein in a new study in the journal Nature.
 The researchers took a miniscule amount of enamel from the tooth of a 1.77-million-year-old Eurasian rhinocerous species called Stephanorhinus, which was dug up in Dmanisi, Georgia.
 The DNA had long since degraded, but mass spectrometry allowed the team to retrieve genetic data from the enamel, the oldest ever to be recorded, according to another press release.

 “For 20 years ancient DNA has been used to address questions about the evolution of extinct species, adaptation and human migration, but it has limitations.
 Now for the first time we have retrieved ancient genetic information which allows us to reconstruct molecular evolution way beyond the usual time limit of DNA preservation,” Capellini says.
 “This new analysis of ancient proteins from dental enamel will start an exciting new chapter in the study of molecular evolution.”